Why give your tax to the state when you can give it to Al Falah Academy?

 When is the best time to participate in the program?

-Since there is a limited amount of funds available for this program, it is expected that the funds will be depleted in the first two days of 2017.
-Therefore, it is best to take advantage of it as early as possible and have the forms submitted and ready to be entered into the system before the end of 2016.
+Since there is a limited amount of funds available for this program, it is expected that the funds will be depleted in the first two days of the year.
+Therefore, it is best to take advantage of it as early as possible and have the forms submitted NOW.
+No actions needed until the application is approved.

 Why should I participate in the program?